Onychophora: Nervous system

 The entire body, including the stub feet, is littered with numerous papillae: warty protrusions responsive to touch that carry a mechanoreceptive bristle at the tip, each of which is also connected to further sensory nerve cells lying beneath.
 The mouth papillae, the exits of the slime glands, probably also have some function in sensory perception.
 Sensory cells known as "sensills" on the "lips" or labrum respond to chemical stimuli and are known as chemoreceptors.
 These are also found on the two antennae, which seem to be the velvet worm's most important sensory organs.

-Except in a few (typically subterranean) species, one simply constructed eye (ocellus) lies behind each antenna, laterally, just underneath the head.
-This consists of a chitinous ball lens, a cornea and a retina and is connected to the centre of the brain via an optic nerve.
-The retina comprises numerous pigment cells and photoreceptors; the latter are easily modified flagellated cells, whose flagellum membranes carry a photosensitive pigment on their surface.

-The rhabdomeric eyes of the Onychophora are thought to be homologous with the median ocelli of arthropods; this would suggest that the last common ancestor of arthropods may have only had median ocelli.

-However, the innervation shows that the homology is limited: The eyes of Onychophora form behind the antenna, whereas the opposite is true in arthropods.